syncfusion-content/uwp-docs/uwp/Docking/Floating-Window.md

 ---
 layout: post
-title: Float Window of Syncfusion SfDockingManager control for UWP
+title: Floating Window in UWP Docking control | Syncfusion
-description: This topic deals with float window features and how to position the float window
+description: Learn here all about Floating Window support in Syncfusion UWP Docking (SfDockingManager) control and more.
 platform: uwp
 control: SfDockingManager
 documentation: ug
 ---

-# Floating Window
+# Floating Window in UWP Docking (SfDockingManager)

 Floating window is one of the state in the `SfDockingManager`.
 To make children of the `SfDockingManager` as Float, set the `SfDockingManager` child’s `DockState` values as Float.